 Inside a Coaching Session

 Every session provides a confidential space to work through real challenges.
-Sample topics that cone up often include:
+Sample topics that come up often include:

 Delivering feedback that motivates without damaging trust